microsoft/onnxruntime/docs/PyOp.md

 ## Design Overview
 The feature can be found under [onnxruntime/core/language_interop_ops](../onnxruntime/core/language_interop_ops).
-<p>Here is a chart illustrating the calling sequence:
+Here is a chart of calling sequence:
 <pre>
 onnxruntime                        python capi                         script
      |                                  |                                 |